Where to Stay in Atlanta, GA First Time: Best Areas

 🔍MORE HOTELS IN SWEET AUBURN

-5. Little Five Points, Inman Park, and Candler Park
+6. Little Five Points/ Inman Park/ Candler Park

 The cool, bohemian Little Five Points is a commercial district that comprises parts of both the Inman Park and Candler Park Neighbourhoods.